 Now let’s look at the term Zero Waste.
 Another phrase that has created a buzz.
 If we look at the literal meaning of zero waste then it means someone who is not generating any waste.
 Is it really possible?
 How a person staying in a metro city can achieve this?
 If I go and look at my kitchen right now, zero waste is something that I can’t achieve even in my next life.

 Anne Marie Bonneau stated “We may never reach the zero in “zero waste” but that’s no reason to take zero action.”

-Her quote is really powerful, why are we worrying with the word zero and why are we afraid of trying.
-Is it our convenience that makes us feel, that oh I might have to give up on all my favourite things and convenience.
+Her quote is really powerful, why are we worrying with the word zero, and why are we afraid of trying.
+Is it our convenience that makes us feel, that oh I might have to give up on all my favorite things and convenience?

-Also, for marketing and increase in sell, these toothbrush brands would be suggesting to switch to a new toothpaste in 3 to 4 months but I would suggest use it till your satisfaction.
+Also, for marketing and increase in sales, these toothbrush brands would be suggesting switching to a new toothpaste in 3 to 4 months but I would suggest using it to your satisfaction.
 Those toothbrushes are fine and can be used for a year or more based on your use.

 Using any product for a longer time contributes to zero waste.
 So choose the right products and choose something that lasts longer.
 You might have to spend a little more on the quality product but believe me, they cost you less on the maintenance and hence in the longer run.

 I will be sharing more such switches in my next articles.

 I would like to end this blog with another quote from Anne Marrie Bonneau “we don't need a handful of people doing zero waste perfectly, we need millions of people doing it imperfectly”.